forthy42/net2o-container/README.md

 ==== opened: ....
 ```

-The config file /net2o/config shall look like
+The config file in the net2o directory config has to reflect the
+file and path names as seen inside the container, not the actual path
+names.

 ```shell
 date=2